noinoiexists/Bit-Flip-Cipher/README.md

 ## Licence

-This project is protected under the GNU Affero General Public Licence v3 (2007).
+This project is protected under the MIT Licence.
 You can learn more about it in the [LICENCE](https://github.com/noinoiexists/Bit-Flip-Cipher/blob/main/LICENSE) file.